sherlyazkiah/Mobile-Dev/codelab10_basic_state/master_plan/README.md

 - The dispose() method runs when the widget is removed.
 It cleans up resources like the ScrollController to prevent memory leaks, marking the cleanup phase of the widget’s lifecycle.

 **6. Submit your practicum report in the form of a commit link or GitHub repository to the agreed lecturer!**

+## Practical Assignment 2: InheritedWidget

+**1. Complete the lab steps, then document the final results with a GIF and explanation in the file README.md!
+If you find any errors or issues, please correct them according to the application's purpose.**

+**2. Explain what is meant InheritedWidgetby step 1!
+Why is it used InheritedNotifier?**

+InheritedWidget allows data sharing between widgets in the widget tree — especially from parent to children, without needing to manually pass data through every widget’s constructor.

+Instead of using just InheritedWidget, we use InheritedNotifier because it combines InheritedWidget with a ChangeNotifier-like mechanism (ValueNotifier).
+This makes it possible to automatically trigger UI updates whenever the data (Plan) changes — without manually calling setState().

+**3. Explain the purpose of the method in step 3 of the practicum!
+Why is this done?**

+Purpose:

+- completedCount: calculates how many tasks have been marked as complete.

+- completenessMessage: creates a simple progress summary (for example, “2 out of 5 tasks”).

+These methods are done to separate logic from the UI — instead of calculating progress directly inside widgets, we keep this logic in the data model (Plan).
+This follows the Model-View separation principle, which makes the code cleaner, reusable, and easier to maintain.

+**4. Capture the results of Step 9 as a GIF, then explain what you have created!**

+The app displays a Master Plan screen containing a list of tasks.
+Users can add new tasks using the + FloatingActionButton, edit task descriptions through the TextFormField, and mark tasks as complete or incomplete using a checkbox.
+At the bottom of the screen, a progress message such as “3 out of 6 tasks” is displayed to indicate completion status.

+**5. Submit your practicum report in the form of a commit link or GitHub repository to the agreed lecturer!**